abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

    ![](../images/sc-900lab11-T1-3.png)

-### Review
-In this lab, you have completed:
-- Access Microsoft Compliance Offerings
-- Access the Service Trust Portal (STP)
+## Summary
+In this exercise, we accessed Microsoft Compliance Offerings to explore the available compliance resources and standards.
+We also accessed the Service Trust Portal (STP) to review security and compliance details related to Microsoft services.
+Throughout the exercise, we gained valuable insight into managing compliance and security requirements in a cloud environment.

 ## Reference link